-Widely regarded as the gold standard of all protein powders, whey is the go-to protein powder of choice for countless people.
-Whey protein is a byproduct of cheese manufacturing and is one of the most concentrated sources of complete protein available.
+Protein powders are arguably the most convenient and cost-effective method of hitting your protein goals.
+There are many different types of protein powders, including plant-based protein and whey protein.
+Whey protein is a by-product of cheese manufacturing and is one of the most concentrated sources of complete protein available.
 Aside from being an exceptional source of protein, it is also low calorie, low fat and and fast digesting.

-Our TPW Whey protein 80 concentrate is pure, whey protein concentrate that not only boasts an incredible nutrient profile and delicious flavour, but is also very cost-effective at less than 62 pence per 30g serving!
+Our Whey Protein 80 Concentrate is pure, whey protein concentrate that not only boasts an incredible nutrient profile and delicious flavour, but is also very cost-effective at less than 60 pence per 25g serving!
 Take as a shake in between meals or before/after training to fuel your muscles or add into recipes!
-Check out our locker room recipes for an abundance of protein-enriched delights!

 These little legumes are another rich source of plant-based protein.
 Lentils are regularly used to substitute meat in many vegetarian/vegan dishes such as shepherds pie or curries.
 However as it is plant-based, it isn’t a complete source of protein on it’s own so should be combined with other protein sources such as wild rice, whole wheat bread or quinoa to get all the essential amino acids your body needs.

 = less than 20p per 100g dried red lentils